 We remain active only with help from the community.
 Please consider supporting us!
 The cost of saving the lives of these special animals is great, and often if EBCP is unable to help, these animals have nowhere else to turn.
 By supporting us you will help control cat overpopulation and give cats in need a chance to survive and thrive.
 Every contribution goes directly to helping us spread our mission and continue to save these overlooked and forgotten felines.
 We appreciate your compassion for the cats that cannot help themselves.

 Employment: Childcare, Pre-K

-Bio: From a very early age, I’ve always had a love of animals!
-I remember convincing a neighborhood barn cat that she should stay at my house.
-From there I stayed by a cat’s side who was hit by a car until he/she crossed the rainbow bridge.
-I don’t think that I was more than five years old.
-There was also a dog that was hit by a car in front of our house.
-I got a rope, made a lasso leash, and got him to safety until animal control came and got him.
-I think helping others and animals that do not have a voice has alway been part of me.
-Fast forward many years later to 2015, and I started volunteering with The Euclid Beach Feral Cat Project.
+From a very early age, I’ve always had a love of animals!
+As a child I helped injured animals in my neighborhood.
+I don’t think that I was more than five years old when I helped my first.
+I think helping others and animals that do not have a voice has always been part of me.
+Fast forward many years later to 2015 when I started volunteering with Euclid Beach Cat Project.
 Back then, there were only a handful of people who volunteered, and since then we have multiplied to well over 100 volunteers.
-We partner with local pet stores and animal shelters and service Northeast Ohio.
+We partner with local pet stores and animal shelters to help service Northeast Ohio.
 We are still very big into TNR (Trap-Neuter-Return) but have also grown into an adoption rescue since I have been in position.
 It’s been an extraordinary honor to be a part of such an amazing team of human beings who are just trying to make a difference in the world and in so many cats’ lives!

 2019 - Present